guildai/guild.ai/pages/docs/intro.md

 modules---i.e. Python modules that can be executed as a program (see [Python help ->](https://docs.python.org/3/using/cmdline.html#cmdoption-m) for details).
-This means that any Python script can be used for a Guild model operation.
+Any Python script can therefore be used for a Guild model operation.

 Let's create the missing module.